skoussou/aws-lambdas-to-azure-quarkus-containers/quarkus-kafka-quickstart/README.md

     type: tls
 ```

-Not the refernce to the cluster defined above.
+Note the reference to the cluster via a label defined above.

-Below is the Customer Resource that defines a Kafka Topic, not tics that it defines the time a message is allowed to stay on the topic, and the total size in bytes of all messages in the topic, when one of these thresholds is reached old messages are evicted.
+Below is the Custom Resource (`CR`) that defines a Kafka Topic, not tics that it defines the time a message is allowed to stay on the topic, and the total size in bytes of all messages in the topic, when one of these thresholds is reached old messages are evicted.

 ```
 apiVersion: kafka.strimzi.io/v1beta2